Learning Outcomes

 Key Term: Henry VIII powers

-Secondary legislation refers to rules or regulations made by ministers under powers granted by an Act of Parliament, such as statutory instruments.
+Secondary legislation (or delegated legislation) refers to laws made by ministers, government departments, or other authorities under powers delegated by an Act of Parliament.

 Repeal and Replacement by Primary Legislation